 The project is located in a dense urban area and stormwater may be handled by the City stormwater system.
 If on-site stormwater detention is provided, the project design should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
 The amount of pollutants that will be produced after construction of the proposed development has been estimated by ARC.
 These are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr) from typical land uses in the Atlanta Region.
 The loading factors are based on regional storm water monitoring data from the Atlanta Region with impervious areas based on estimated averages for land uses in the Atlanta Region.
 If actual impervious percentages are higher or lower than the estimate, the pollutant loads will differ accordingly.
-A portion of the project is being built over existing impervious surfaces, which will affect the new loading amounts.
+The project has been revised to include existing developed property.
+In addition, a portion of the new section of the project is being built over existing impervious surfaces.
 Given the coverage of the proposed project, commercial was chosen as the use for the entire property.
 The following table summarizes the results of the analysis: